2i2c-org/docs/admin/environment/update-community-image.md

    The `git-commit-hash` is useful for matching the image to the changes associated with the corresponding commit in your GitHub repository's history.
    ```

-1. You can check your image is updated on quay.io by navigating to a URL of the form `https://quay.io/repository/<username>/<quay-repo-name>`, e.g. https://quay.io/repository/jnywong/jupyter-scipy-xarray, and then clicking on the <i class="fa fa-tags sd-text-info"></i> Tags sub-menu to view a list of image versions.
+1. You can check your image is updated on quay.io by navigating to a URL of the form `https://quay.io/repository/<username>/<quay-repo-name>`, e.g. https://quay.io/repository/jnywong/jupyter-scipy-xarray, and then clicking on the {icon}`fa6-solid:tags` Tags sub-menu to view a list of image versions.
 The full image tag is of the form

    ```
    <registry>/<username>/<repo_name>:<git-commit-hash>